 ul.
 Geo Milev 37А

 Located near Sofia University, Pizzeria Don Vito is THE place to go if you want to eat until your stomach explodes.
 It is also a chance to try some traditional Bulgarian dishes including a GIANT plate of baked mushrooms with cheese and the ubiquitous yogurt and almost the same thing but with potatoes.
 Add two pizzas PLUS beer and you have the recipe for a food coma.
-If you want to eat a lot and cheaply than this is your place!
+If you want to eat a lot and cheaply then this is your place!

 Drink Local in Sofia